FedeDP/libmodule/docs/src/module.rst

   :type name: :c:type:`const char *`
   :type modref: :c:type:`const self_t **`

-.. c:macro:: m_register_topic(topic)

-  Registers a new topic in module's context.

-  :param topic: topic to be registered.
-Only a not-existent topic can be registered.
-Note that as soon as a topic is registered, a message with type == SYSTEM will be broadcasted to all modules.
-  :type topic: :c:type:`const char *`

-.. c:macro:: m_deregister_topic(topic)

-  Deregisters topic in module's context.

-  :param topic: topic to be deregistered.
-Only topic creator can deregister a topic.
-  :type topic: :c:type:`const char *`

 .. c:macro:: m_subscribe(topic)

   Subscribes the module to a topic.
 If module is already subscribed to topic, MODULE_ERR will be returned

   :param topic: topic to which subscribe.
-It is not mandatory for topic to be already registered in context, ie: it may be registered later.
   :type topic: :c:type:`const char *`

 .. c:macro:: m_unsubscribe(topic)

   Unsubscribes the module from a topic.
 If module is not subscribed to topic, MODULE_ERR will be returned.

   :param topic: topic to which unsubscribe.
-It is not mandatory for topic to be already registered in context, ie: it may be registered later.
   :type topic: :c:type:`const char *`

 .. c:macro:: m_tell(recipient, msg, size, autofree)